William Goodell (abolitionist)

-William Goodell (October 25, 1792 – February 14, 1878) was an abolitionist and reformer born in Coventry, New York.
+William Goodell (October 25, 1792 – February 14, 1878) was an American abolitionist and reformer born in Coventry, New York.

 Early life; temperance

 Goodell spent several years of his early childhood confined to his room due to illness.
 It was during this confinement that he first discovered an appreciation for religion and writing.
 Following the deaths of his parents, William moved to Pomfret, Connecticut, to live with his paternal grandmother.
 He attended school but could not afford to go on to college.
 As a young adult, Goodell spent several years in various jobs in several different areas of the country, yet none of the work incorporated both of his interests in writing and religion.
 While working in Providence, Rhode Island, in 1823, William met and married Clarissa C. Cady.
 The couple later had two children.

 In 1827, at age 35, Goodell became a journalist for a reform journal in Providence, allowing him to write from a religious perspective.
 His articles focused mostly on temperance.
 After moving the journal's headquarters to New York, Goodell became the leader of the American Temperance Society.